 Dr. Nathan Howard

-In 2012 and 2010 Dr. Howard served as a Summer Fellow at the Marco Institute for Medieval and Renaissance Studies at the University of Tennessee-Knoxville.
+In 2014, 2012, and 2010 Dr. Howard served as a Lindsay Young Fellow at the Marco Institute for Medieval and Renaissance Studies at the University of Tennessee-Knoxville.
 In 2007 Howard won an N.E.H.
-Summer Institute Fellowship to attend a seminar held at Notre Dame University, "Early Christianity and the Path to Islam: The Middle East Between Rome and Persia."
+Summer Institute Fellowship to attend a seminar at Notre Dame University, "Early Christianity and the Path to Islam: The Middle East Between Rome and Persia."
 He received the 2004 Edith Whitehead Williams Prize for best paper in medieval history (awarded by the Southeastern Medieval Association) and published this piece in Medieval Perspectives.
 He won a Mellon Fellowship in 2003 to use the Vatican Microfilm Library at St. Louis University.

 HIST 121 Development of World Civilizations I